openintegrationhub/openintegrationhub/docs/architecture/Decisions/open/HubModelArchitecture.md

 Peer to peer definition: "With a point-to-point architecture, systems talk directly to one another.
 That means the complexity and cost of creating a fully integrated platform increase exponentially as you add new systems.
 Two systems require one connection.
 Four require six.
 Eight require twenty-eight.
 While initially simpler, the costs significantly outweigh the benefits as your business grows." _-_ [_nchannel.com_](https://www.nchannel.com/blog/4-business-benefits-hub-spoke-integration-architecture/)

 In the context of OIH this means that to implement a bidirectional integration between three different a total of 6 flows are required for full duplex communication (1 flow if a leading system is defined and the connection is oneway).
+These flows can either be realized by single flows or by "branched" flows.
+Branched flows means that we define a flow with one source but explicilty define a set of targets as shown in the figure below.

 ![Figure2-PeerToPeer](../../assets/PeerToPeer.png)